Ketamine: Relationships between levels and effects

 Dissociation and psychotomimetic effects are reported in people treated with ketamine at plasma concentrations of approximately 100 to 250 ng/mL (0.42–1.1 μM).
 The typical intravenous antidepressant dosage of ketamine used to treat depression is low and results in maximal plasma concentrations of 70 to 200 ng/mL (0.29–0.84 μM).
 At similar plasma concentrations (70 to 160 ng/mL; 0.29–0.67 μM) it also shows analgesic effects.
-In 1–5 minutes after inducing anesthesia by a rapid intravenous injection of ketamine, its plasma concentration reaches as high as 60–110 μM.
+In 1–5 minutes after inducing anesthesia by rapid intravenous injection of ketamine, its plasma concentration reaches as high as 60–110 μM.
 When the anesthesia was maintained using nitrous oxide together with continuous injection of ketamine, the ketamine concentration stabilized at approximately 9.3 μM.
 In an experiment with purely ketamine anesthesia, people began to awaken once the plasma level of ketamine decreased to about 2,600 ng/mL (11 μM) and became oriented in place and time when the level was down to 1,000 ng/mL (4 μM).
 In a single-case study, the concentration of ketamine in cerebrospinal fluid, a proxy for the brain concentration, during anesthesia varied between 2.8 and 6.5 μM and was approximately 40% lower than in plasma.

 Pharmacokinetics

-Ketamine can be absorbed by many different routes due to both its water and lipid solubility.
+Ketamine can be absorbed by many different routes due to its water and lipid solubility.
 Intravenous ketamine bioavailability is 100% by definition, intramuscular injection bioavailability is slightly lower at 93%, and epidural bioavailability is 77%.
-Subcutaneous bioavailability has never been measured, but is presumed to be high.
+Subcutaneous bioavailability has never been measured but is presumed to be high.
 Among the less invasive routes, the intranasal route has the highest bioavailability (45–50%) and oral – the lowest (16–20%).
 Sublingual and rectal bioavailabilities are intermediate at approximately 25–50%.

 After absorption ketamine is rapidly distributed into the brain and other tissues.
-The plasma protein binding of ketamine is variable at 23 to 47%.
+The plasma protein binding of ketamine is variable at 23–47%.

-In the body ketamine undergoes extensive metabolism.
+In the body, ketamine undergoes extensive metabolism.
 It is biotransformed by CYP3A4 and CYP2B6 isoenzymes into norketamine, which, in turn, is converted by CYP2A6 and CYP2B6 into hydroxynorketamine and dehydronorketamine.
 Low oral bioavailability of ketamine is due to the first-pass effect and, possibly, ketamine intestinal metabolism by CYP3A4.
 As a result, norketamine plasma levels are several-fold higher than ketamine following oral administration, and norketamine may play a role in anesthetic and analgesic action of oral ketamine.
 This also explains why oral ketamine levels are independent of CYP2B6 activity, unlike subcutaneous ketamine levels.

-After an intravenous injection of tritium-labelled ketamine, 91% of the radioactivity is recovered from urine and 3% from the feces.
+After an intravenous injection of tritium-labelled ketamine, 91% of the radioactivity is recovered from urine and 3% from feces.
 The medication is excreted mostly in the form of metabolites, with only 2% remaining unchanged.
 Conjugated hydroxylated derivatives of ketamine (80%) followed by dehydronorketamine (16%) are the most prevalent metabolites detected in urine.